LimingXLiming/JiangLiming/_pages/OpenSeesFire.md

 ---
 layout: page
-title: OpenSees
+title: OpenSees Dev
 permalink: /OpenSees/
-image: WTC7.png
+image: opensees.png
 ---

-### OpenSees for fire- An Open-source tool for modelling structures in fire
+### OpenSees for fire
-( For more information about OpenSees for fire, please visit: [openseesforfire.github.io](http://openseesforfire.github.io/)
+We have been developing OpenSees for fire since 2009, which was initially led by Prof Asif Usmani at University of Edinburgh.
+After years of development, it has become an Open-source tool for modelling structures in fire in various aspects, which include fire modelling, heat transfer analyses, thermo-mechanical analyses, and user interface.
+For more information about OpenSees for fire, you can visit our website [openseesforfire.github.io](http://openseesforfire.github.io/) or use the links below to access the specific contents:

 1.[OpenSees for fire - User manual](http://openseesforfire.github.io/user.html)